-I’m Carly, a writer, translator, and world traveler.
-I write personal essays, plan travel itineraries, and jot down all the best travel shortcuts I’ve uncovered during my travels to over 50 countries on 6 continents.
+I write long-form travel essays, plan travel itineraries, and jot down all the best travel tips I’ve uncovered during my travels to over 50 countries on 6 continents.

 My interests always led me back to travel, and writing.
 I studied and taught in Cuba, Ecuador, and Mexico, and was a Fulbright teacher in Austria.
 I went back to the States briefly to study comparative and world literature at Cornell University, where I wrote about the spaces of hotels and the concept of home in Spanish, Japanese, and English novels.